QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

 .. contents:: :depth: 2

-Having covered a few examples, let's now turn to a more systematic exposition of the essential features of the language
+Having covered a few examples, let's now turn to a more systematic exposition of the essential features of the language.

 Overview
 ============